 Cutler’s literary and professional publications now number more than two dozen, and she has taught writing in many settings including as adjunct faculty for the College of St. Scholastica in Minnesota.
 Selections from her memoir, Among the Maasai, have appeared in English and in Dutch translation in the Netherlands.
 In 2009, she was selected by Orion Magazine to participate in their annual writing workshop, and in 2013, she participated in a writer’s residency at La Muse in Labastide-Esparbairenque, France.
-In 2019, The Serenbe Institute for Art, Culture, and the Environment will honor Cutler as a Serenbe Fellow—a distinction given to nationally recognized thought leaders, scholars, and artists.
+In 2019, The Serenbe Institute for Art, Culture, and the Environment honored Cutler as a Serenbe Fellow—a distinction given to nationally recognized thought leaders, scholars, and artists.

 Cutler holds an MA in English from Colorado State University and a BS in education from the University of North Dakota.
 She currently lives near Atlanta.